archiewood/analytics_monorepo/reports/pages/index.md

-# Using Evidence with dbt
+# Monorepo with Evidence and dbt

 ```customers
 select *
 from dbt_archie.customers
 ```

 ```channels
 select